dymensionxyz/local-dymension/ethermint/integrate_with_metamask.md

-# Connect your Metamask wallet with Ethermint.
+# Connect your MetaMask wallet with Ethermint.

 Instructions for adding the dymension-ethermint network to the metamask and sync an account.